rafpang/earthquakes-series/README.md

-Prediction of vaccines data from a dataset taken from kaggle.
+Prediction of magnitude given Latitude and Longitude.
+Taken from Kaggle.